atmel-maxtouch/mxt-app/README.md

 :   Print the ID information and object table.

 `-M [--messages] [*timeout*]`
-:   Prints the messages until *timeout* seconds have passed, if no value is provided,
+:   Prints the messages until *timeout* seconds have passed.
+If no *timeout*
-    prints, until user presses Ctrl-C. Provide `-T [--type]` option to filter by a specific object.
+    is provided, continue until user presses Ctrl-C. Zero timeout reads once.
+    Provide `-T [--type]` option to filter by a specific object.

 `--reset`
 :   Reset device.